The 13 matches with the most goals at EURO finals – featuring France, Spain, England, Germany and Portugal.

 Seven goals – three times

 An all-singing, all-dancing display from the Dutch that remains the only occasion in EURO finals history when a team has scored six.
-Three of them came from Patrick Kluivert – a man who, at the height of his career, had eyes only for the back of the net – and two courtesy of the vivacious wing play of Marc Overmars.
+Three of those strikes came from Patrick Kluivert – a man who, at the height of his career, had eyes only for the back of the net – and two courtesy of the vivacious wing play of Marc Overmars.
 However, this was not about any one player – it was Frank Rijkaard's side's overall destruction of a Yugoslavia team so fluent in the group stage.

 France turned on the style as Iceland's UEFA EURO 2016 dream threatened to descend into nightmare in Saint-Denis.
-The finals' smallest nation – one in 12 of Iceland's population travelled to France to support them! – went into the game on a high after stunning England in the last 16, but the merciless hosts ensured no repeat as they raced into a 4-0 half-time lead.
+The finals' smallest nation – one in 12 of Iceland's population had travelled to France to support them! – went into the game on a high after stunning England in the last 16, but the merciless hosts ensured no repeat as they raced into a 4-0 half-time lead.
 True to form, the minnows fought to the last, outscoring their opponents after the break.

-Six goals – six times
+Six goals – eight times

 With West Germany two down inside half an hour, the holders' title defence was on the rocks.
 Helmut Schön's 1974 FIFA World Cup winners did not deal in capitulations, however, and were on level terms with eight minutes left thanks to Heinz Flohe and substitute Dieter Müller.
-Müller hit two more in the last six minutes of extra time to complete his hat-trick and put West Germany through to a showpiece against Czechoslovakia – not a bad international debut for the striker.
+Then Müller hit two more in the last six minutes of extra time to complete his hat-trick and put West Germany through to a showpiece against Czechoslovakia – not a bad international debut for the striker.

 When Giorgios Samaras cancelled out Philipp Lahm's opener ten minutes after the interval, Greece may have had visions of a semi-final berth.
 However, three goals in the space of 14 minutes – Sami Khedira, Miroslav Klose and Marco Reus on the mark – soon put paid to that.
-Dimitris Salpingidis's late penalty was nothing more than consolation.
-This was a world-record 15th consecutive competitive win for Germany, but that run was ended by Italy in the last four.
+Dimitris Salpingidis's late penalty was nothing more than a consolation.
+Indeed this was a world-record 15th consecutive competitive win for Germany, but that run was ended by Italy in the last four.